rahulMehndiratta2602/Natours/README.md

 ## To-do

--   Review and rating
 -   Allow user to add a review directly at the website after they have taken a tour
--   Booking
 -   Prevent duplicate bookings after user has booked that exact tour, implement favourite tours
--   Advanced authentication features
 -   Signup, confirm user email, login with refresh token, two-factor authentication
--   Enable PWA
 -   Improve overall UX/UI and fix bugs
 -   Featured Tours
 -   Recently Viewed Tours